 - Xbox: Please follow the Xbox support article: Xbox system settings > Time.

-- If you use a VPN while playing on a console, keep in mind that it can worsen your connection stability.
+- If you use a VPN while playing, keep in mind that it can worsen your connection stability.
 At the very least, we recommend turning the VPN off and on again.
 Ideally, avoid using it altogether.

 - Contact Your Internet Service Provider (ISP): getting in touch with your ISP is the final thing you can do if none of the aforementioned suggestions helped improve the situation.
 There may be a problem with your internet service that requires their assistance to resolve.